totalspectrum/spin2cpp/doc/c.md

 } myclass;
 ```
 Note that allowing function definitions inside a struct is an extension to C (it is feature of C++).

+#### Gotchas with Spin and BASIC classes

+Because Spin and BASIC are case insensitive languages, all of their identifiers are translated internally to lower case.
+So a constant like `VGA` in Spin class `sp` would be referenced in C as `sp.vga`.

 ### Header file external function definitions